 1. Uluwatu Temple

-The most famous Kecak fire dance performance in Bali takes place in Pura Luhur Uluwatu.
+The most famous Kecak fire dance performance in Bali is in Pura Luhur Uluwatu.
 Pura Luhur Uluwatu/Uluwatu temple is one of the renowned tourist attractions in Bali.

-The distance of the Uluwatu temple from Bali’s Ngurah Rai airport, about 21 kilometers and takes about 50 minutes drive.
-Would you please use click the link below to see the map location of the Uluwatu Temple Bali?
+The distance of the Uluwatu temple from Bali’s Ngurah Rai airport is about 21 kilometres, and it takes about 50 minutes to drive.
+Please click the link below to see the map location of the Uluwatu Temple in Bali.